myselfscrum/kochessenz-recipes/content/english/post/002-06-28-neue-kartoffeln-mit-salicornes-paprika-gemuse.md

   - butter
   - potato
   - bell pepper
-  - glasswort
+  - samphire
 ---

-One more leftover from shopping for the cooking weekend - a packet of glasswort.
+One more leftover from shopping for the cooking weekend - a packet of samphire.

 I quickly put